NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 This series contains correspondence from Jefferson Standard agents to Thompson and Susanna Rogers in Brim, NC, concerning their life insurance policies and loans (2:1).
 Certificates of loans and life insurance policy agreements are also included.
 Small promotional pamphlets tell customers about the company’s “Loan Reduction Plan” and contain loan payment and loan repayment cards (2:2).
 The series also includes premium notices and receipts (2:3-4).

-This series includes certificates awarded to Ralph Price.
+The printed material includes certificates awarded to Ralph Price.
 Membership to the Julian Price Club (which recognized the highest-selling agents of the month) and certificates listing the dollar amount of Price’s sales in the hundreds of thousands provide evidence of his productivity at the company from 1927 to 1929.
 Another certificate is from the governor of South Carolina naming Price as a Lieutenant Colonel Aide-de-Camp to the governor (5:1).
 Also included in this series are a calling card for Mr. and Mrs. Julian Price, a December 31, 1926, financial statement sent out to “policyholders and friends,” a pamphlet with biographical sketches of Julian Price and agency manager A. Reid Perkins, and advertising material including cards depicting the new Jefferson Standard building (5:2).
-The last folder contains five monthly company newsletters dating from 1947, 1948, and 1966 (5:3).
+The last three folders contain six monthly company newsletters dating from 1946-1948, and 1966 (5:3-5), with the November 1946 issue focusing on the death Julian Price.

 |1||1||Correspondence||-- Julian Price to North Carolina Policyholder (1923)|